Information for schools

 This project will provide focus and symbolizes the drive to the ultimate achievement of lasting Global Peace.

-The World Peace Bell is to be rung on moments of reflection by schools, community or individuals.
+The Rotary Peace Bell is to be rung on moments of reflection by schools, community or individuals.

 As an example: